 Preffered Fabrics include linen, cotton, jam cotton, glace cotton, chikankari, silk, crepe etc.

-Pro Tip: Matching dark colors well is the key!
+Pro Tip: Matching dark colors sensibly is the key!

 No punjabi wardrobe is complete without a phulkari.